Installing Nginx on a Google Cloud Platform (GCP) Virtual Machine

 Update Packages:

-sudo ufw app list sudo ufw allow 'Nginx HTTP' sudo ufw allow 'Nginx HTTPS' sudo ufw allow 'OpenSSH' sudo ufw enable sudo ufw status
+sudo ufw app list sudo ufw allow 'Nginx HTTP' sudo ufw allow 'Nginx HTTPS' sudo ufw allow 'OpenSSH' sudo ufw enable sudo ufw statuscheck Nginx Status:

 curl http://localhost curl http://your_external_ip_address